What is a Project?

 What is a project?
 I recently wrote a blog post on “What is Project Management?” that has generated some good comments on LinkedIn.
-One of the comments from Wayne Mack on that post was that “the change is not merely to redefine ‘project management’ but to redefine ‘project'”.
-He is absolutely right.
+One of the comments was that “the change is not merely to redefine ‘project management’ but to redefine ‘project'”.
+That is absolutely correct.

 PMBOK defines a project as follows:

 “A project is a temporary endeavor undertaken to create a unique product, service, or result”.
 The temporary nature of projects indicates that a project has a beginning and an end.”

 There are potentially several problems with applying this definition to an agile project: